Use our advanced search to filter shows by type, suitability and more!

 For more information about the Mirabel Foundation visit their website.

-In 2016, the Festival will host the the wedding of the incomparable Zoe Coombs Marr and Rhys Nicholson in an extra special Festival Club night.
-The Wedding will also raise funds for Minus 18 - Australia's national organisation for LGBTI youth advocating for an Australia free from homophobia and transphobia.
+In 2016, the Festival hosted the the wedding of the incomparable Zoe Coombs Marr and Rhys Nicholson in an extra special Festival Club night.
+The Wedding raised funds for Minus 18 - Australia's national organisation for LGBTI youth advocating for an Australia free from homophobia and transphobia.
 Each year Minus18 support more than 150,000 LGBTI young people online and in person through resources, workshops and social events so that they can feel confident being themselves.

-For more informatino about Minus18 visit their website.
+For more information about Minus18 visit their website.